 Tennis is another sport that is happy to adapt.
 For wheelchair users, the sport is renamed and repurposed to Wheelchair Tennis, where players get two bounces of the ball in place of one.
 People with prosthetics are also encouraged to play, and all can even compete against non-disabled players (who still only get one bounce) if they want to!

-Itโs incredibly accessible.
+It’s incredibly accessible.
 In the UK, there is a website dedicated to helping you discover a nearby game so you can get involved all the quicker.
 Consequently, know that you can scout around for a local match no matter where you are.
-The demand and availability are out there, and like archery, you will build up a wide array of exercise points in no time!

 Wheelchair Racing

 Perhaps the most well known parasport of them all, Wheelchair Racing is hugely popular and enormously fun.
-It can take place as a road race or track, and theyโve been a part of the summer Paralympics for quite some time.
+It can take place as a road race or track, and they’ve been a part of the summer Paralympics for quite some time.
 The history of this sport is wide and well documented and has given people at their lowest ebb a chance to shine.

-Cast aside the standard wheelchair when youโre racing and introduce yourself to the three wheeled counterparts; equipped with two larger wheels at the back and a smaller wheel at the front.
-Itโs designed to help you ramp up speed and build your sense of fun and freedom alongside your momentum.
+It’s designed to help you ramp up speed and build your sense of fun and freedom alongside your momentum.
 In the end, few sports are as liberating as this one, disabled or not!